-The ancient ruins of Dara do not often appear in tourism brochures of Turkey despite their importance in the historical world.
+The Dara Mesopotamia ruins do not often appear in tourism brochures of Turkey despite their importance in the historical world.
 The city was a strong fortress for the Romans and one of the most populated areas in ancient Mesopotamia.

 The Dara Mesopotamia Ruins